 But, these numbers won’t do you any good if you don’t know what refrigerant you are dealing with and what the refrigerant’s boiling point is at each pressure level.
 This article aims at providing you with just that information.

-R-407F Refrigerant Pressure Temperature Chart
+R-407F Refrigerant Information

 As most of you know the phase out of R-22 began on January 1st, 2010.
 This initial phase out stated that no new R-22 machines could be imported or manufactured within the United States after this date.
 This was due to R-22 being directly responsible for Ozone Depletion.
 It is not just Ozone we have to worry about though folks.
 Some of these HFC refrigerants that we have been using for the past twenty years or so have a different problem called Global Warming Potential, or GWP.
 GWP is a measurement of how impactful a refrigerant is to Global Warming.
 The higher the number the more impact it will have.